4 Best Short-Term Health Insurance Companies (2025)

 • Editor rating:

-Everest plans have cheap rates and great coverage, including coverage for mental health care.
+Everest plans have cheap rates and good coverage for short-term plans, including coverage for mental health care.

 Pros